TriLogic/KudzuTCL/README.md

 The previous code references a tag libary named 'string'.
 That tag libary is written as an example of how to write tag handlers and libraries of tag handlers.
 The 'string' libary includes custom tag handlers for tags named { 'ucase', 'lcase', 'ltrim', 'rtrim', 'trim'} which do pretty much what you'd expect them to.
 You can find the code file for the 'string' libary in the lib folder.

 Custom tag handlers don't have to be in libaries.
-They can be defined in your Tcl code and aded to a template engine when needed.
-A good example of a custome tag handler would be a specialized tag to query a database, then repeat content over each record from the database while setting values from each record into the values collection of the engine.
+They can be defined in your Tcl code and added to a template engine when needed.
+A good example of a custom tag handler would be a specialized tag to query a database, then repeat content over each record from the database while setting values from each record into the values collection of the engine.

 Template evaluation:  In KudzuTCL a template is evaluated as written.
 Substitution and tag evaluation take place based on how the template is written.
 So if you adhere to the engine's callback model it's possible to move large blocks of your template without ever needing to change the Tcl code that supports it.